xrrocha/nobocoder/README.md

 ### The Idiomatic Script ###

-Uff, we've had a rather long journey to make our humble script more idiomatic.
+Uff!
+We've had a rather long journey to make our humble script more idiomatic.
 Let's take a look at our revised, final version:

 ```scala